Phnom Kulen – More Than Just a Mountain

 It’s also not unexpected to see several tropical animals, birds, and fish, because various animal species—including elephants—inhabit the nearby Kulen Elephant Forest.

 The 400-hectare elephant retirement park, founded in 2018, is home to ten retired Angkor elephants.
 This makes it the largest herd of privately owned elephants in Cambodia.
 In 2023, the Kulen Elephant Forest received “Certified Facility” accreditation from leaders in elephant venue auditing.
-The Parked achieved a silver-level certification, covering 100 % of the mandatory criteria and exceeding 70 % of the advanced criteria.
-So it’s no surprise that the ACES (Captive Elephant Standards) director says: „Elephants at Kulen are well taken care of and performing a daily care routine that is not happening in usual camps.“ This makes it a true haven for nature lovers.
+The Parked achieved an silver-level certification, covering 100% of the mandatory criteria and exceeding 70% of the advanced criteria.
+So it’s no surprise that the ACES (Captive Elephant Standards) director says, “Elephants at Kulen are well taken care of and performing a daily care routine that is not happening in usual camps.“ This makes it a true haven for nature lovers.

 So, why should you visit Phnom Kulen?